Interviewer: Does this relationship radically change what will happen in the case?

 Are You Considering Retaining an Attorney?
 When It Comes to Criminal Defense, Do You Get What You Pay For?

 Interviewer: Some people may feel, “Well, what about just going with a less expensive lawyer?”
 What’s wrong with that line of thinking?

-Eric: We have encountered that mindset.
+Attorney: We have encountered that mindset.
 With a driving while intoxicated case, unfortunately like in every profession, if you look hard enough I’m sure you’ll find a cheaper alternative somewhere else.
 I like to think that you get what you pay for.